aleshaleksey/fansys23/13-crafting-imbuing.md

 - **Constant**: The magical effect or power is exhibited constantly and does not reduce with time.
 - **At Will**: There are no limits to the number of times an item's power can be activated (although usually this still requires an action of some kind).

 Unless an item is made to be of enchantment quality, the magic will eventually leave the item and it will once again become mundane.
-The exception is items of supernatural origin, which were never mundane to start off with.
+Items of supernatural origin are an exception: They were never mundane to start off with and thus the magic will never wear off.

 ___
 ### The Process of Enchanting
 1. Decide what item you wish to enchant/imbue, and the magic you wish to place within it.
-2. Gather the requisite materials, find a suitable place, make sure you have the magic available.
+2. Gather the requisite materials, find a suitable place, find assistants (optional).
-3. Spend the requisite amount of time enchanting/imbuing the item and expend any material component.
+3. Find a character with the ability/spell to be enchanted/imbued into the item.
+4. Find a character proficient in [spellworking](05-skills.md#spellworking), who has sufficient MP dice to perform the deed.
+5. Expend resources in the following order:
+   - Expend the requisite material cost for each day of work.
+   - Expend the time.
+   - Expend MP dice and potentially HP.
-4. Roll spellcraft, with appropriate modifiers.
+6. Roll spellcraft, with appropriate modifiers.
 On success the item is enchanted/imbued.
 On a failure it is not, and the time is wasted.
 Upon catastrophic failure bad things happen.

+The spellcraft roll must be performed by a character proficient in spellworking, who has sufficient MP dice to perform the deed.
+The assistants must also be proficient in spellworking.
+The character providing the spell/ability to be enchanted/imbued into the item need not be the main enchanter, nor do they need to be one of the assistants, nor do they even need to be proficient in spellworking.

+As with crafting, the time need not be spent in one block.
+A working day is considered to be 10 hours and can be broken up into any configuration of 2 hour blocks that the group deems appropriate.

+It is possible to "[take care](02-base-rules.md#taking-24-taking-13-auto-failure-and-voluntary-failure)" on the spellworking roll if this would exceed the threshold to successfully enchant/imbue the item.
+As always, one can only take care if there is no imminent danger, or unusual and unpredictable variables at play.

 ___
 ### Types of Enchanted and Imbued Items